microsoft/vscode-wiki/Issue-Tracking.md

 - if the issue is a `question` assign the question label and assign a owner to answer the question
 - assign the issue a feature/topic area label
 - if it is remembered that the issue is a duplicate, mark it as a duplicate (see below)
-- if the issue doesn't have enough information, comment on the issue with a link for how to file issues [[Issue Reporting Guidelines]]
+- if the issue doesn't have enough information, comment on the issue with a link for how to file issues [[Submitting Bugs and Suggestions]]

 The person assigned to do the inbox tracking **doesn not** have to (but is free to do more):
 - try to reproduce the issue